VolodymyrDavidov/BookHaven/README.md

 - **dto**: Data Transfer Objects for communication between the client and server.
 - **mapper**: Mapper interfaces for mapping between DTOs and entity models.

-### Setup

-To set up and use the Online Book Store, follow these steps:

-1. Clone the repository to your local machine.
-2. Configure the database settings in the application properties.
-3. Build and run the application using your preferred Java IDE or build tool.
-4. Access the Swagger documentation: [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

-The API uses JWT (JSON Web Tokens) for authentication.
-To access protected endpoints, first, login to the API, then include the generated JWT token in the Authorization header of your requests.

-### Challenges and Solutions

-- **Challenge:** Implementing secure user authentication.
-  - **Solution:** Utilized Spring Security and JWT for a robust authentication mechanism.

-- **Challenge:** Efficiently managing shopping carts and order processing.
-  - **Solution:** Designed a `ShoppingCartService` and `OrderService` to handle cart operations and order management.

 ### Postman

 For detailed API usage, you can use provided request samples.

-### Conclusion

-The Online Book Store is designed to offer a seamless experience for managing bookstore operations.
-Whether you're a developer looking to understand the codebase or a user interested in utilizing the features, this README provides a comprehensive guide to get started.